micans/bash-utils/README.md

    #
 pick foo bar @tim/gt/0 < data.txt

-   # pick the length of column foo without printing a header, pipe it to hissyfit.
+   # pick the length of column foo items without printing a header, pipe it to
-   # Each compute needs an associated name that is unique (the part before ::).
+   # hissyfit.
+Each compute needs an associated name that is unique (the part
-   # In this example the unique name is the empty string.
+   # before ::).
+In this example the unique name is the empty string.
    #
 pick -h ::foo,len < data.txt | hissyfit
 ```